Edgar-Donk/frothy-brew/docs/entry/basic_entries.rst

     ent0 = Entry(root, validate='key', validatecommand=(vcmd, '%P', '%S'))
     ....

-In order to allow the user to correct the input we need to add the check for an empty input.
-We cannot use a single nested set of queries, as the the first character has a different condition to the following characters::
+Add a check for an empty input to enable corrections by the user.
+Do not use a single nested set of queries, as the the first character has a different condition to the following characters::

     def is_okay(input, action):